Francis-Tao-jinjin/ipfs-hash/README.md

 `
 npm i ipfs-hashing
 `

 This hashing method implement multihash which use in **ipfs block put**.
-To retrieve data with the hash, you need to **ipfs block get**.
+To retrieve data with the hash, you need to  use **ipfs block get**.

 ```js
 '/api/v0/block/put'